JQ-Networks/UnifiedMessageRelay/README.md

 Disable：Send `!!drive mode off` or `!!park`

-Forward function will be disabled temporarily after enabled this
+The forward function will be disabled temporarily after enabled this

 ### Recall（v3.1+）

 Reply `!!recall` or `!!del` in Telegram to any message you want to recall in QQ.

-Message must be sent by bot in QQ side.
+The message must be sent by the bot in QQ side.

-** If the message exceed 2 minutes, recall will fail**
+** If the message exceeds 2 minutes, the recall will fail**

 # Management Features (Under Construction)

-Currently QQ group invites and accept invites is available via private chat.
+Currently, QQ group invites and accept invites is available via private chat.

 You can find out the usage by reading `plugins/_00x_xxxxx.py`